Hulk Hogan: Food, beverage, restaurants and wrestling shops

 Hogan created and financed a restaurant called Pastamania located in the Mall of America in Bloomington, Minnesota.
 It opened on the Labor Day weekend of 1995 and was heavily promoted on WCW's live show Monday Nitro.
 The restaurant, which remained in operation for less than a year, featured such dishes as Hulk-U's and Hulk-A-Roos.

-In the 90's, Hogan endorsed a blender, known as the Hulk Hogan Thunder Mixer.
+In the 1990s, Hogan endorsed a blender, known as the Hulk Hogan Thunder Mixer.
 He later endorsed a grill known as The Hulk Hogan Ultimate Grill, voluntarily recalled as a fire hazard in 2008 along with other QVC and Tristar grills.

 In 2006, Hogan unveiled Hogan Energy, a drink distributed by Socko Energy.
 His name and likeness were also applied to a line of microwavable hamburgers, cheeseburgers, and chicken sandwiches sold at Wal-Mart called Hulkster Burgers.
 On November 1, 2011, Hogan launched a website called Hogan Nutrition featuring many nutritional and dietary products.

 On New Year's Eve 2012, Hogan opened a beachfront restaurant called Hogan's Beach near Tampa, Florida.
 The restaurant dropped Hogan's name in October 2015.
 Hogan later opened Hogan's Hangout in Clearwater Beach.
 In 2017, Hogan opened a memorabilia store in Orlando.
 A second store was opened in New York City in 2024, and a third opened in Pigeon Forge in 2025, shortly before his death.
 In 2024, Hogan launched Real American Beer, a light beer brand.

 Politics

 In 2008, Hogan endorsed Barack Obama for president.
 In 2011, he recanted his endorsement after Obama used Hogan's "Real American" theme song without his permission during that year's White House Correspondents' Dinner.
 Hogan endorsed Mitt Romney in the 2012 United States presidential election.
-In the leadup to the 2016 United States presidential election, Hogan said he wanted to be Donald Trump's pick for Vice president.
+In the leadup to the 2016 United States presidential election, Hogan said he wanted to be Donald Trump's pick for vice president.
 Hogan formally endorsed Trump for president at the 2024 Republican National Convention.
 He also spoke at the 2024 Trump rally at Madison Square Garden.